manish0592/terraform-practice/Day-2-tf-simple/README.md

 ## 👤 Author
 **Manish Singh**
-Created for learning and hands-on practice with AWS + Terraform.

-## 👤 Author
-**Manish Singh**
-Created for learning and hands-on practice with AWS + Terraform.
+— Created for learning and hands-on practice with AWS + Terraform.

 ---
 Happy Learning!